Best AI Tools for Estate Executors in 2026

 1. SwiftProbate — Best for Personalized, County-Level Guidance

-Best for: Executors who want affordable, jurisdiction-specific guidance
+Best for: Executor families who want clear, jurisdiction-specific guidance and an AI assistant available 24/7

 Key features:

-• AI research engine that generates personalized task lists from estate details
+• AI research engine that generates personalized task lists from your estate details

 • County-level probate court information for 3,200+ US counties